 With less cap room available around the NBA this summer and teams not expected to be as aggressive on the free agent market as they were in 2017 or – especially – 2016, exercising a player option may be the most prudent move for a veteran mulling his future.
 After all, in many cases, there’s no guarantee that he’d do better on the open market.

 This year’s player options are listed below.
-Option decisions are due by June 29 unless a player’s contract specifically calls for an earlier deadline, so we’ll continue to update this list through the end of June to note the latest decisions.
+Option decisions are due by the end of the day on June 29 unless a player’s contract specifically calls for an earlier deadline, so we’ll continue to update this list through to note the latest decisions.

 - Cory Joseph, Pacers ($7,945,000): Opted in

 - Austin Rivers, Clippers ($12,650,000): Opted in

 - Wilson Chandler, Nuggets ($12,800,562): Opted in